hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

 ***Sample Code***: *Please see our [sample application](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/filter-based-session-replication) for Filter Based Web Session Replication.*
 <br></br>

-Assume that you have more than one web servers (A, B, C) with a load balancer in front of them.
+Assume that you have more than one web server (A, B, C) with a load balancer in front of it.
 If server A goes down, your users on that server will be directed to one of the live servers (B or C), but their sessions will be lost.

-So we have to have all these sessions backed up somewhere if we do not want to lose the sessions upon server crashes.
+We need to have all these sessions backed up somewhere if we do not want to lose the sessions upon server crashes.
 Hazelcast Web Manager (WM) allows you to cluster user HTTP sessions automatically.
-The following are required for enabling Hazelcast Session Clustering:
+The following are required before enabling Hazelcast Session Clustering:

--   Target application or web server should support Java 1.6 or higher
+-   Target application or web server should support Java 1.6 or higher.

--   Target application or web server should support Servlet 3.0 or higher spec
+-   Target application or web server should support Servlet 3.0 or higher spec.

--   Session objects that need to be clustered have to be Serializable
+-   Session objects that need to be clustered have to be Serializable.

 Here are the steps to setup Hazelcast Session Clustering:

 -	Put the `hazelcast` and `hazelcast-wm` jars in your `WEB-INF/lib` directory.
 Optionally, if you wish to connect to a cluster as a client, add `hazelcast-client` as well.

 -	Put the following XML into `web.xml` file.
-Make sure Hazelcast filter is placed before all the other filters if any; put it at the top for example.
+Make sure Hazelcast filter is placed before all the other filters if any; for example, you can put it at the top.

 ```xml
 <filter>